-Desired System Change Not Started Just Getting Started Making Progress Well on our Way Comments Elevating Equity by Engaging Families 1.
-Our collaborative seeks, Note for future: incorporates and is Families are not yet We have identified We have implemented Families are part of the evolve language to responsive to voices of active participants in strategies for families to strategies for families to collaborative's decision- be more strengths- community residents who our collaborative participate in our participate in our making process based, prevention focused?
-Caution represent the needs of families raising young collaborative (e.g., time collaborative to not get so broad children of meetings, language/translation, that it doesn't support for families) relate to the support for farmines collaborative Aligning Systems of Care L 2.
+Contact person: Contact Email: Please review the aspirations Comments column to provide d each of these levels.
+Use the De sired System Change Not Started Just Getting Started Making Progress Well on our Way Comments Ele evating Equity by Engaging Fan nilies 1.
+Our collaborative seeks, incorporates and is responsive to voices of community residents who represent the needs of families raising young children Families are not yet active participants in our collaborative We have identified strategies for families to participate in our collaborative (e.g., time of meetings, language/translation, support for families) □ We have implemented strategies for families to participate in our collaborative Families are part of the collaborative's decision-making process Note for future: evolve language to be more strengths- based, prevention focused?
+Caution to not get so broad that it doesn't relate to the collaborative Ali gning Systems of Care 2.
 In general, our collaborative works together to create a seamless system of suppo orts for families by having 2a.
-A common, stated vision and/or mission Our collaborative does Our collaborative has Our collaborative has Our collaborative is not have a common, begun developing a ratified a common, actively promoting our stated vision and / or common, stated vision stated vision and / or common, stated vision mission and / or mission mission and / or mission 2b.
-Common, stated goals and/or objectives Our collaborative does Our collaborative has Our collaborative has Our collaborative is not have common, begun developing ratified common, stated implementing activities stated goals and/or common, stated goals goals and/or objectives to achieve our stated objectives and/or objectives goals and/or objectives
+A common, stated vision and/or mission Our collaborative does not have a common, stated vision and / or mission ☐ Our collaborative has begun developing a common, stated vision and / or mission ☐ Our collaborative has ratified a common, stated vision and / or mission Our collaborative is actively promoting our common, stated vision and / or mission 2b.
+Common, stated goals and/or objectives ☐ Our collaborative does ☐ Our collaborative has ☐ Our collaborative has ☐ Our collaborative is begun developing common, stated goals and/or objectives ratified common, stated goals and/or objectives implementing activities to achieve our stated goals and/or objectives